flix/flix/docs/PROJECTS.md

 compiler is paramount: A compiler that silent mis-compiles (i.e. wrongly translates) a program is dangerous: We cannot trust the programs we compile and run!
 We can test compilers by writing unit tests, but unfortunately such tests tend to only test the 'happy path' of the compiler.
-Moreover, the amount of unit tests that can be written is limited.
+Moreover, the number of unit tests that can be written is limited.
 Instead, compiler fuzzing techniques have been proposed.
-A compiler fuzzy typically takes a test suite as input and subtly changes the programs in a systematic fashion and then re-compiles the test suite.
+A compiler fuzzer typically takes a test suite as input and subtly changes the programs in a systematic fashion and then re-compiles the test suite.
 This process is fully automatic and can be run for hours.
 Often such techniques, with suitably clever 'mutation strategies', are able to find